 Apex Legends is another in a long line of Battle Royale games, but it's also one that came out of nowhere and surprised many.

 This is a Battle Royale shooter created by the team behind Titanfall.
 It quickly proved to be one of the most popular shooters in the genre and in the world.
 Like Fortnite, it's free-to-play, but also stands out from the other games with some unusual features you don't see elsewhere.

 In Apex Legends, you have the ability to not only rescue downed friendly players but also to revive dead teammates as long as you can stay alive long enough to get their data chip and take it to a respawn point.

 - What is Apex Legends?
 The free to play Battle Royale for PS4, Xbox One and PC explained

 - Apex Legends tips and tricks for beginners

-It also has a game mode that only allows you to play with a squad of three players (there is no duo or solo gameplay here) for the sake of balance.
+It also has a game mode that only allows you to play with a squad of three players for the sake of balance.
 But, its main appeal is a hero class system that includes various "Legend" characters with different abilities and skills.
 This is certainly unusual as these games usually set out to put players on a level playing field, so Legends need to be carefully balanced to ensure no one player has the upper hand before the game even begins.

 Like Fortnite, Apex Legends also has a Battle Pass system with seasonal content to keep players interested.
 Cosmetic items, new legends to unlock and more are all designed to ensure the game stays interesting for months to come.